tianpeng97/react-testing-ground/part3/notes.md

 # CRUD

 - create:note = new Note({object}), note.save().then(resulte => {}), mongoose.connection.close()
-- read: Note.find({}) to retrieve objects with conditions and returns a promise to treat with handler
+- read: Note.find({}) to retrieve objects with conditions and returns a promise to treat with handler. note that this returns NULL and not an error if nothing found. can also findById()
+- update: findByIdAndUpdate(id, JS object, {new: true}) where the new:true means the handler is passed updated note and NOT the original
+- delete: findByIdAndRemove (NOT DELETE)

 # Mongoose formatting (format only for frontend)